emincanozcan/insider-assessment/README.md

 The project includes the following API endpoints:

-1. GET /swagger/index.html#
+1. `GET /swagger/index.html#`

    Opens the Swagger UI.
 It's suggested to use this endpoint in a browser.
-The following endpoints can be tried out through this interface.
+The endpoints below [2-5] can be tried out through this interface.

-2. GET /messages/sent
+2. `GET /messages/sent`

    Returns a list of all sent messages.

-3. POST /messages/processing/start
+3. `POST /messages`

+   Adds a new message to the system.
+Body parameters are recipient and content with max character limit validations.

+4. `POST /messages/processing/start`

    Starts the background service that sends unsent messages every 2 minutes.

-4. POST /messages/processing/stop
+5. `POST /messages/processing/stop`

    Stops the background message sending service.

-5. POST /messages/add-test

-   Adds 10 new unsent messages to the database for testing purposes.

 ## Technologies Used